PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

 In {\tt HepMC}, an event is represented by a {\tt GenEvent} object, which contains information such as event id, units used for dimensional quantities in the event and the list of produced particles.
 The particles themselves are grouped into {\tt GenVertex} objects allowing access to mother and daughter particles of a single decay.
 Vertices provide an easy way to point to the whole branch in a decay tree that needs to be accessed, modified or deleted if needed.
 The information of a particle itself is stored in a {\tt GenParticle} object containing the particle id, status and momentum as well as information needed to locate its position in the decay tree.
 This approach allows traversing the event record structure in several different ways.

 The {\tt HepMC} event record format is evolving with time, making it necessary to adapt the code to new versions.
-The {\tt HepMC} versions 2.06, 2.05 and 2.03 were used in the final tests of our distribution.
+The {\tt HepMC} versions 2.06, 2.05 and 2.03 were used in the final tests of our distribution \footnote{The interface has also been tested and is fully compatible with the alpha4 version of {\tt HepMC} 3.0}.

 Evolution of the {\tt HepMC} format itself is not a crucial problem.
 In contrast, conventions on how physics information is filled into {\tt HepMC} represent the main source of technical and also physics challenges for our interface.
 This is quite similar to the previous {\tt HEPEVT - FORTRAN} case.
 Let us discuss this point in more detail now.